Kaitaki: History

 Pride of Cherbourgs last crossing for P&O was on 14 January 2005, from Cherbourg to Portsmouth.
-P&O subchartered her to Stena Roroand she sailed for Gdańsk, where all her exterior P&O branding was removed and she was renamed Stena Challenger.
+P&O subchartered her to Stena Roro and she sailed for Gdańsk, where all her exterior P&O branding was removed and she was renamed Stena Challenger.
 The Stena Challenger sailed on Stena Line's Karlskrona—Gdynia service from February until June 2005.

 After completing her service with Stena Line she was sub-chartered again, to KiwiRail.
 Before leaving for New Zealand her name was shortened to Challenger, with its Māori translation, Kaitaki, also appearing on its bow, being used for marketing purposes (the other two Interislander ferries at the time, Arahura and Aratere, had Māori names).
 In April 2007 the ship was renamed Kaitaki.
-Like the Kaiarahi she is an Interislander ferry without a rail deck for the transport of railway wagons.
+Like the Kaiārahi she is an Interislander ferry without a rail deck for the transport of railway wagons.

 In 2009, it was announced that the initial five-year lease would be extended.
-The lease has been renewed again on 16 April 2013 until 2017 with the option to extend another three years afterwards.
+The lease was renewed again on 16 April 2013 until 2017 with the option to extend another three years thereafter.
 In May 2017, KiwiRail purchased the Kaitaki outright from the Irish Continental Group.

 Incidents

 Over the years the vessel has had a number of incidents.

-Overnight on June 20 2013, during a storm, the Kaitaki snapped its moorings at its Wellington Berth and suffered light damage.
+Overnight on June 20 2013, during a storm, Kaitaki snapped its moorings at its Wellington Berth and suffered light damage.
 It remained in the harbour until the next day.

-On the evening of 28 January 2023, the Kaitaki suffered an incident where she lost power (including propulsion) around 5pm for several hours.
-However, the ship managed to anchor itself safely, did not encounter any further danger, and power was eventually restored to the vessel later that night.
-The Transport Accident Investigation Commission of New Zealand stated that an investigation would be launched, due to the incident's impact on transportation safety and to make recommendations to prevent future incidents.
+On the evening of 28 January 2023, Kaitaki suffered an incident where she lost power (including propulsion) around 5pm for several hours.
+However, the ship managed to anchor safely, did not encounter any further danger, and power was eventually restored to the vessel later that night.
+The Transport Accident Investigation Commission launched an investigation due to the incident's impact on transportation safety, and to make recommendations to prevent future incidents.
+The Commission identified that a major cause of the loss of power was the rupture of a rubber expansion joint in the engine cooling system, which had been neither installed nor maintained in accordance with the manufacturer's guidance; a preliminary report was issued on 4 May to ensure that their safety recommendations would be applied more widely.

-On the evening of 9 August 2023, the Kaitaki was exiting Wellington Harbour where she experienced steering issues and was forced to return to berth in Wellington, with a small number of passengers spending the night onboard.
+Maritime New Zealand filed a charge against KiwiRail in January 2024 for violating the Health and Safety at Work Act in the loss-of-power incident.
+The Maritime Union backed the decision to pursue legal action against KiwiRail.
+On 9 September 2024, KiwiRail agreed to pay a fine of NZ$432,500 to Maritime NZ for exposing passengers to risk when the Kaitaki lost power in late January 2023.

-By 18 January 2024, Maritime New Zealand had concluded its year-long investigation and filed a charge against KiwiRail for violating the Health and Safety at Work Act.
-The Maritime Union backed Maritime NZ's investigation and decision to pursue legal action against Kiwi Rail.
-On 9 September 2024, KiwiRail agreed to pay a fine of NZ$432,500 to Maritime NZ for exposing passengers to risk when the MV Kaitaki lost power in late January 2024.
+On the evening of 9 August 2023, Kaitaki was exiting Wellington Harbour where she experienced steering issues and was forced to return to berth, with a small number of passengers spending the night onboard.

-The Kaitaki features vehicle loading doors at the bow and the stern, allowing vehicles to drive on and off.
+Kaitaki features vehicle loading doors at the bow and the stern, allowing vehicles to drive on and off.
 In August 2023 the bow door was damaged by rough seas.